orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 with the required arguments.

-Finally, because of these requirements, we gain additional detection features as we are required to do a series of tests that check if the detector has been properly installed and is functioning as expected.
+Finally, because of these requirements, we gain additional detection features as we are required to do a series of 'sanity' tests which check if the detector has been properly installed and is functioning as expected.
+These include being able to run as root, loading and unloading a (valid) kernel module and checking the return value of a syscall utilised by the detector, and comparing the return value with an expected return value.

 ### Rootkit methods being detected
+Rootkit behaviour checks:

 * Hooked Syscalls (Hooked with methods similar to those in the text)
 * Shadowed `sysent` table.

+Sanity checks:

-* Unable to execute as root.
+* Unable to execute `./detect.sh` as root.
-* Unable to load a kernel module.
+* Unable to load a valid kernel module.
 * Hooked syscall return values.

+The above methods have been previously discussed (see: **Design decisions for rootkit detection**), but will be briefly reiterated here.

+Hooked syscalls are identified by searching for syscalls in two different ways
+ - we examine the _sysent_ table for the relevant syscall (`sysent[i].sy_call`) and compare this value to a static syscall list we have generated from the freebsd source code (stored in _'syscalls.h'_ in our directory).

+To detect a shadow `sysent` table we compare the sysent table ptr located in the global var `sysent` with the ptr located in another global variable `curproc->p_sysent->sv_table`, and flag any differences.

+The sanity checks done by the detector script identify suspicious behaviour which could be caused in many ways by a rootkit.
+A rootkit may attempt to ensure it it the only user with root access (as self-preservation)